 What can cause OCD?

-It’s not yet clear what causes OCD but there are a number of different factors that are thought to play a role – ranging from genetics to our environment.
+It’s not yet clear what causes OCD but there are various different factors that are thought to play a role.
+For example…

 • Having a parent or a sibling with OCD can increase your risk of developing it.
 This is because it’s common for children to pick up on behaviours they’re exposed to.

-• Having painful childhood experiences; for example, being abused, bullied, or neglected, can sometimes lead people to develop OCD behaviours as a coping technique.
+• Painful childhood experiences (for example, being abused, bullied, or neglected) can sometimes lead people to develop OCD as a coping technique.

 • Experiencing a traumatic, stressful, anxiety-provoking, or life-changing event such as starting a new job, moving to a new area, or going through bereavement.